 Babbel is one such app for you if you are one of them.
 You can learn any language of your choice anytime and from anywhere.
 You just need a smartphone and the internet, which everyone has access to nowadays.

 From being a self-learner to aiming to cover basic skills, it can be beneficial.
-It can also turn your language skills from scratch to the lower intermediate level.
+It can also help you improve your language skills from scratch to the lower-intermediate level.

 Design and user experience